junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 There is no thought, no words.
 Light or dark, colored or bleak.
 That's all there is.

-It takes a while to realize the small blinking lights are edible, and those feel good -- making the colors looking brighter and shapes sharper.
+It takes a while to realize the small blinking lights are edible, and those feel good -- making the colors look brighter and shapes sharper.
 Almost like the view is getting clearer, but still the same forms.

 It takes a longer while to realize those lights are souls, and absorbing them can bring strength back, making wounds heal -- even just slightly.

 Castiel wanders in the land, fumbling, searching.
 Not knowing where he is, not knowing where he's heading.
-Not knowing what himself is, for the most of the times.
+Not knowing what himself is, most of the time.
 Just wandering, drifting.
 Afloat like a duckweed.

-He opens his mouth, growls echoing as the vocal cords vibrates.
+He opens his mouth, growls echoing as the vocal cords vibrate.
 He sinks teeth, blood seeping out from the things in his bite, bodies twitching, then not moving.
 The light that rested inside of them shifts and moves along with the blood, moving into him.
 He swallows them, then moves away.

 The creatures and monsters crowd around this place like rabbits in the summer prairie.
-Led by instincts, he hunts and eats and moves, chasing one sparkling light to another, knowing all of them are nothing more than food and source of strength.
+Led by instincts, he hunts and eats and moves, chasing one sparkling light to another, knowing all of them are nothing more than food and sources of strength.

 And then he sees it.
-In the center of the opening, the brightest light shades everything else, dulling up all the other creatures.
+In the center of the opening, the brightest light shades everything else, dulling all the other creatures.
 The light of the soul that is like the beacon on the sea, the North Star of the starry sky, the crackling burning fire in the polar night, the Sun in the dark Space.
 It's so bright that the lumination and heat almost scorch him from this distance.

 But he steps towards it.
-He can't stop staring it and he can't stop himself from moving towards it.
+He can't stop staring at it and he can't stop himself from moving towards it.
 The bright, the light, the heat, the beacon.
 The center of the universe is there.
 The brightest soul that he's ever seen.

 Even without a clear view, even without a clear mind with any of the memory and knowledge he doesn't know he has, he would know this is what he's looking for -- even if he doesn't remember what it is, or what himself is.

-He approaches it, the attraction uncontrollable, but also unavoidably intimating.
-The intensity and the heat, the light itself, the soul that is so strong, it appeals to him and terrifies him in the same way wild animals getting attracted and frightened by the camper's bonfire in the same time.
+He approaches it, the attraction uncontrollable, but also unavoidably intimidating.
+The intensity and the heat, the light itself, the soul that is so strong, it appeals to him and terrifies him in the same way wild animals getting attracted and frightened by the camper's bonfire at the same time.

 Castiel circles around the light, hiding himself in the woods, letting the shadow cover his trace.
-Tempted, but intimated.
-Staying in the place where he can see it, but not close enough to be seen.
+Tempted, but intimidated.
+Staying in places where he can see it, but not close enough to be seen.

 Time passes by relentlessly, he hunts and eats and devours and waits.
 The power from the souls of the small creatures and monsters accumulates, the vision gets clearer.
 So is the mind.